IBM-Cloud/docs/dedicated/index.md

 <li>You identify an owner for the public account that is used to represent your company in {{site.data.keyword.Bluemix_notm}} Public.
 IBM uses this account for tracking syndicated services usage.</li>
 <li>You select the type of secure connection to your data center.
 You can select from SoftLayer VPN, SoftLayer Direct Link, and AT&T Net Bond.</li>
 <li>You decide whether there will be any access to your dedicated environment from the public Internet.</li>
 <li>You select the type of authentication that will be used.
-You can select from IBM ID or Active Directory.
-For information about using and registering for an IBM ID, see the <a href="https://www.ibm.com/account/profile/us?page=regfaqhelp#4">Help and FAQ</a> page.
+You can select from IBMid or Active Directory.
+For information about using and registering for an IBMid, see the <a href="https://www.ibm.com/account/profile/us?page=regfaqhelp#4">Help and FAQ</a> page.
 </li>
 <li>You identify and assign roles for your administrative team for the environment.
 For information about the roles that you must assign, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.</li>
 <li>IBM deploys the core platform that includes the elastic runtimes, console, administration feature, and monitoring.</li>